FAMU—FSU College of Engineering

 Graduate Certificate

 The Aerodynamics/Aerospace Engineering graduate certificate program is offered by the Department of Mechanical Engineering (ME) while the Engineering Data Analytics and Systems Engineering Leadership graduate certificate programs are housed in the Department of Industrial and Manufacturing Engineering (IME).
 All applicants to the certificate program must be currently enrolled as a graduate student in good standing or be admitted as a graduate degree seeking student or graduate non-degree seeking student.
+Students must apply for the certificate program before completion of their second course.
 In addition to the appropriate university application and acceptance, acceptance to the certificate program by way of a supplemental departmental application is required.
 Additional information can be found at https://eng.famu.fsu.edu/me/aerospace-engineering-aerodynamics-certificate for ME and at https://www.eng.famu.fsu.edu/ime for IME programs.

 Admission Requirements